EgosOwn/EgosOwn/README.md

 I am a freelance software engineer and open source full-stack developer most proficient in Python, Go, C#, and ES6.
 I have particular interest in [PETs](https://en.wikipedia.org/wiki/Privacy-enhancing_technologies).

 My profile readme is a self-updating bash-markdown polyglot using the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) tool [srcweave](https://github.com/justinmeiners/srcweave).
+In plain english, that means you can run this document as a bash script.

 # Information and statistics